willowsierra/PyAPT/README.md

 A slideshow about the cluster usage and this library can be found [here](https://docs.google.com/presentation/d/1JyNDA0BHY_dz_6Hwy_cAYcVI4X2FZXjfFUR21D4OwhQ/edit?usp=sharing).

-**Disclaimer**: This has been done in ~3 hours so be indulgent if you encounter any bugs or problems with these scripts :).
-It's really the v0.0 of the python version of APT.
-But I thought it was nice to start with something really simple and we can then add functionnalities!

 Imagine you want to do a qsub job which will launch the following commands on a node from the all.q or the titan.q: